tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * [python_requests.ipynb](Activities/04-Ins_Python_Requests/Solved/python_requests.ipynb)

-Navigate to the 5.1 slides, and highlight the following:
+Open the lesson slides, move to the "Python Requests" section and highlight the following:

 * Just as API **requests** can be sent through Postman, they can also be sent through Python.
-Python offers a `requests` package that can be used to submit API requests through a protocol known as `HTTP`.
+Python offers a `requests` library that can be used to submit API requests through a protocol known as `HTTP`.
 The `requests` library supports `GET`, `POST`, and `PUT` requests, just to name a few. `GET` requests will be the focus for this class.

 * Each type of request serves a different purpose.